Barghout22/Resturant-Page/README.md

 # Resturant-Page
-Creating a resturant introduction , menu and contact info tabs using webpack
+Creating a very basic resturant introduction , menu and contact info tabs using webpack